abocn/AnimalPicBot/README.md

 ## 🤓☝️ Self-host requirements

 > [!IMPORTANT]
 > You will only need all of them if you are not running it dockerized.
-Read ["Running with Docker"](#running-with-docker) for more information.
+Read ["Deploying with Docker"](#-deploying-with-docker) for more information.

 - [Node.js](https://nodejs.org) or [Bun](https://bun.sh) (latest is suggested)
 - A Telegram bot (create one at [@BotFather](https://t.me/botfather))